georgiaapn/agentic-fitness-supervisor/README.md

 https://www.kaggle.com/datasets/khushikyad001/healthy-eating-dataset
 ```

-The Kaggle page lists the licence as `MIT`.
-The dataset is synthetic, so use it as demo/recommendation grounding rather than clinical nutrition truth.
-The ingestion script stores meal names, meal type, cuisine, diet type, nutrition values, cooking method, prep/cook time, health flag, and source metadata in `nutrition_knowledge_base`.
+The Kaggle page lists the dataset license as MIT.
+The dataset is synthetic and
+is used as demo grounding data for meal recommendations.

 ### Wearable Dataset